Understanding Closing Costs When Selling A House In Connecticut

 What Are The Steps Involved In Completing A House Sale Transaction?

-Do Sellers Pay Closing Costs In Ct?
+Do Sellers Pay Closing Costs In CT?

 How Much Tax Do I Pay When I Sell My House In Ct?